DariusBowser/market-app/README.md

-# A Django Marketplace App that has full CRUD capabilities.
+# A Django Marketplace App that has full CRUD and browse capabilities.

 ## Technologies Used